octocompose/docs/content/en/docs/name.md

 ---
-title: The name OctoCompose and Logo
+title: The name and Logo
 linkTitle: Name and Logo
 weight: 1
 description: >